Launching Privado Open Source for Privacy Compliance and Data Security

 - Reviewed your app's code manually for privacy threats

-- Analysed code for data flows to third parties
+- Analyzed code for data flows to third parties

 - Identified and fixed sensitive data going to logs